robertomelfa/ing-sw-2023-Melfa-Maffesi-Milanesi-Finetti/README.md

     ```shell
     > java -jar Client.jar
     ```
     - IMPORTANT: before starting the client is important to create two new folders (MyShlefie\saves) in the same directory of jar files.
+The game files will be saved in this folder.
     - The Server's IP to connect to can be specified during the execution.
     - The choice whether to use the Grafical User Interface (GUI) or the Command Line Interface (CLI) can be specified during the execution.